ibm-cloud-docs/cloud-databases/reference-monitoring.md

 ### Additional Attributes
 {: #additional-attributes}

-The following attributes are available for segmenting one or more attributes as described in the reference above.
-Please see the individual metrics for segmentation options.
+The following attributes are available for segmenting one or more attributes as described in the reference previously.
+See the individual metrics for segmentation options.

 | Attribute | Attribute Name | Attribute Description |
 |-----------|----------------|-----------------------|